ChrstphrHll/npc_gen/students/Felgie Eldar.md

 ---
 # Felgie Eldar
 ### Description
-- Goliath Druid from Chillwild Peaks
+- Goliath Druid from Aldercrown Empire
 - 2nd year Protection student in Fiesn
 - shoulder length straight brunette hair that's wild, Hazel eyes, and Light Tan skin
 - Is Dreamer and Profligate, and has Spiritualism as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes